25 Examples of Map Types for Cartographic Inspiration

 Isochrone maps reveal the geographic extent to which one can travel.
 If you start at a given point, it shades how far you can travel within an amount of time.
 For example, fire stations measure their drive-time distances using a city’s road network.
 If they know which areas they have difficulty providing service for, it gives insight into where to build new fire stations.

 Dasymetric and choropleth maps are both thematic mapping techniques.
 But dasymetric maps classify quantitative aerial data.
 For example, the population can be aggregated into areal census tracts.
 In a dasymetric map, each census tract is assumed to be homogenous.

 12 Space-time cubes

-Space Time cubes are slices of time stacked up in a three-dimensional space.
+Space-Time Cubes are slices of time stacked up in a three-dimensional space.
 Older time cubes are on the bottom.
 New slices of time are on top.
 So they’re ideal to show how values change in geographic space.
-For usability, it takes time to get accustomed to.
+For usability, it takes time to get accustomed to it.
 But in terms of 4D mapping techniques, it’s one of a kind.

 Topographic maps are the all-purpose maps.
-Generally, they includes terrain, natural and man-made features.
+Generally, they include terrain, natural and man-made features.
 From topographic surveys, we construct these map types.
-Fast forward to today, they still hold tremendous value in infrastructure, military and resource planning.
+Fast forward to today, they still hold tremendous value in infrastructure, military, and resource planning.

 14 Contour (Isolines)

 Contour maps have lines with constant values joining points of equal elevation.
 If contour lines are closely-spaced together, the terrain is steep.
 But if they are widely-spaced apart, it’s a gradual incline.